-For example, in both of our Phase 2a clinical trials in DPNP and LSRP, ETX-810 did not achieve statistically significant separation from placebo on the trial's primary endpoint.
-Based on these results, we have discontinued further development of ETX-810.
+For example, in April 2022, we announced that in our Phase 2a clinical trial in DPNP, ETX-810 did not achieve statistically significant separation from placebo on the trial's primary endpoint.
+Based on these results, we do not currently plan to further develop ETX-810 in this indication.
 In addition, in April 2022, we announced that interim results from the first three subjects in our Phase 1b photosensitive epilepsy (PSE) trial were inconclusive, leading us to perform a root cause analysis.
-As a result, we have elected to delay enrollment of the Phase 2a clinical trial of ETX-155 in MDD, pending investigation of such root cause analysis and a further pharmacokinetic trial to determine the required dose to achieve adequate exposure levels.
+As a result, we have elected to delay enrollment of the Phase 2a clinical trials of ETX-155 in MDD and PMD pending investigation of such root cause analysis.

-Furthermore, even if we do receive regulatory approval for ETX-155 or any other potential product candidate we may develop for any indication, any such approval may be subject to limitations on the indications or uses or patient populations for which we may market the product.
-Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure that we will successfully develop or commercialize ETX-155 or any other potential product candidate we may develop for any indication.
-If we or any of our future collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize ETX-155 for indications we are currently evaluating or potential additional indications, or any other potential product candidate we may develop, we may not be able to generate sufficient revenue to continue our business.
-In addition, our failure to demonstrate positive results in our clinical trials in any indication for which we are developing ETX-155 could adversely affect our development efforts for ETX-155 in other indications.
+Furthermore, even if we do receive regulatory approval for ETX-810, ETX-155 or any other potential product candidate we may develop for any indication, any such approval may be subject to limitations on the indications or uses or patient populations for which we may market the product.
+Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure that we will successfully develop or commercialize ETX-810, ETX-155 or any other potential product candidate we may develop for any indication.
+If we or any of our future collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize ETX-810 or ETX-155 for indications we are currently evaluating or potential additional indications, or any other potential product candidate we may develop, we may not be able to generate sufficient revenue to continue our business.
+In addition, our failure to demonstrate positive results in our clinical trials in any indication for which we are developing ETX-810 and ETX-155 could adversely affect our development efforts for ETX-810 and ETX-155 in other indications.